koor-tech/koor/Documentation/Getting-Started/Prerequisites/prerequisites.md

 title: Prerequisites
 ---

-Rook can be installed on any existing Kubernetes cluster as long as it meets the minimum version and Rook is granted the required privileges (see below for more information).
+Koor Storage Distribution can be installed on any existing Kubernetes cluster as long as it meets the minimum version and Koor Storage Distribution is granted the required privileges (see below for more information).

 ## Minimum Version